-TSA actually recommend that you wrap the batteries individually before you put them in your carry on.
+TSA actually recommends that you wrap the batteries individually before you put them in your carry-on.
 And keep in mind that there are certain types of batteries that you are not allowed to bring in your carry on.
 But this mostly applies to spare batteries – as long as they are inside your razor, there shouldn’t be any issues.

 If you prefer the precision and clean cut of a straight razor, I’m sorry to disappoint you.
 They are strictly banned and I think it’s obvious why.
 You can, however, bring them in a checked bag – so, if you’re traveling with two suitcases there’s always that option.